-As you can see checking out Happy Cow, there aren't many vegan or vegan friendly restaurants in the center of Mérida.
+As you can see checking out Happy Cow, the choice of vegan food in Mérida is quite short, as there aren't many vegan or vegan friendly restaurants in the center of the town.
 Many places are located outside the city, so you either need a taxi, a cab, or a bus ride to get there.
 I spent only a few days there so I didn't have the time to move around a lot looking for food and decided to explore what the central area had to offer.

 Of course, like everywhere else in the peninsula, you can always find something cheap to eat like rice or tacos with vegetables, but if you fancy something different you'll need to spend a bit more.

 Here are a couple a places I can recommend, one for food, another one for ice-cream an one more for desserts

 - LO QUE HAY CAFE' Calle 55 #533 entre 64 y 66

 This is both an hotel and restaurant located at walking distance from the city center.

 If you get there and the door is closed don't mind, just knock and they will open!

 For 200 pesos (10 euros) you can have a complete menu that changes every day of the week.

 I strongly recommend this place both for the location and the quality of the food.